valtido/sentry-docs/src/collections/_documentation/clients/php/config.md

 `timeout`

-: The timeout for sending requests to the Sentry server in seconds, default is 2 seconds.
+: The timeout for sending requests to the Sentry server in seconds.
+Default is 2 seconds.

   ```php
   'timeout' => 2,